tigrkoshka/2023-MIPT-PL-Concepts/karma/programs/print/README.md

-This library proves that the Karma assembler language no way more 'magical' than the real-world assembler languages, i.e. that it does not abuse the fact that it is being emulated by a C++ code and only uses some the higher-level language features, such as arbitrary type formatting, purely for convenience and not out of necessity.
+This library proves that the Karma assembler language no way more 'magical' than the real-world assembler languages, i.e. that it does not abuse the fact that it is being emulated by a C++ code and only uses some of the higher-level language features, such as arbitrary type formatting, purely for convenience and not out of necessity.